PieterKas/agent2agent-auth-framework/draft-klr-aiagent-auth.md

 --- abstract

-This document proposes a framework for authentication and authorization of AI agents interactions leveraging existing standards such as the Workload Identity Management and Secure Exchange (WIMSE) architecture and OAuth 2.0 family of specifications.
-Rather than defining new protocols, this document describes how existing and widely deployed standards can be applied or extended to establish agent-to-agent authentication and authorization.
-By doing so, it aims to provide a framework within which to use existing standards, identify gaps and guide future standardization efforts for agent-to-agent authentication and authorization.
+This document proposes a framework for authentication and authorization of AI agent interactions.
+It leverages existing standards such as the Workload Identity Management and Secure Exchange (WIMSE) architecture and OAuth 2.0 family of specifications.
+Rather than defining new protocols, this document describes how existing and widely deployed standards can be applied or extended to establish agent authentication and authorization.
+By doing so, it aims to provide a framework within which to use existing standards, identify gaps and guide future standardization efforts for agent authentication and authorization.

 --- middle